willnode/willnode/README.md

 Go to [my website](https://wellosoft.net/) if you're curious more about myself.

-If you want to support me, go follow [my twitter](https://twitter.com/willnode), or much better, use one of my products :) thanks 💕
+If you want to support me, go follow [my twitter](https://twitter.com/willnode), or much better, use one of my products :) thanks :shipit: